-Writer based in Wiltshire.
-Obsessions include prehistoric consciousness, depth psychology, cosmology, animism, and Alan Partridge.
+Writer based in north London.
+Obsessions include cosmology, hunter-gatherer culture, nondualism, altered states, and Alan Partridge.
 He's the author of North (2014), and the publisher behind the acclaimed underground journals Dreamflesh (2006) and Towards 2012 (a long time ago).

 He grew up in the fenlands of south Lincolnshire, and studied film and drama at the University of Reading.
 After graduating in 1993, he moved to Leeds, becoming immersed in DIY zine culture, the exploration of megalithic monuments, and the campaign against the Criminal Justice Bill.
 He edited and published The Unlimited Dream Company zine and Towards 2012 journal, and wrote the pamphlets The Devil & the Goddess and Verbeia: The Goddess of Wharfedale.